 Basement mold is a very common problem throughout the Kansas City Metro Area, where sudden rainfalls, foundation leaks, and shifting soil are common.
 Kansas City residents are all too familiar with the horrendous drainage backups.
 It seems that most homeowners in our area have experienced some form of water damage.
 Most are also concerned about black mold in the basement.

 Mold is very common in the Midwest and throughout our entire metro area.
 Recognize what causes mold and how to prevent mold with simple safeguards.

 Basements create one of the best environments for mold to grow.
-With most basements being used intermittently it allows for mold to spread undetected, many times for months or even years!
-One of the primary things to remember about mold is that what starts small can very quickly grow into something much bigger.
-Mold grows quickly in the environment that many basements provide of high humidity, organic materials, and darkness.
-Given even a short amount of time and mold has a field day in this perfect environment.
+With most basements being used intermittently, it allows for mold to spread undetected, many times for months or even years!
+First of all, remember that mold starts small and can very quickly grow into something much bigger.
+Mold grows quickly in the environment that many basements provide high humidity, organic materials, and darkness.
+Even in a short amount of time, mold has a field day in this perfect environment.

 We have already discussed moisture from foundation leaks and drainage backups.
 Both of which are the leading cause of moisture problems in basements.
 Now, let’s discuss non-foundation-related causes for basement mold and moisture.
 Sump pump failure, broken water lines, improper grading, and clogged gutters are the most common causes of basement problems.
 Remember, mold does not have to be visible to still cause spores to be in the air.
 Most basement mold is commonly found behind drywall and baseboards as well as under carpeting and flooring.
 As this is a hard pace to remove mold from a solution might need to be slightly more invasive in technique to sort out this issue.
 Potentially a solution could be provided for this by looking into waterproofing basement walls or maybe investing in a renovation project for the basement which might be equally useful.